focusnet/focus-app-android/README.md

 This feature will be disabled when the application enters production stage.

+## DEV note

+we use git sumbodules for fi.simosol.focus.map.
+Be careful, submodules are not easy not handle.

 ## License

 This software is released under the commercial-friendly and open-source MIT license.